datacarpentry/image-processing/episodes/05-creating-histograms.md

 how frequently various colour values occur in the image.
 We saw in
 [the _Image Basics_ episode]({{ page.root }}{% link _episodes/02-image-basics.md %})
-that we could use a histogram to visualize the differences in uncompressed and compressed image formats.
+that we could use a histogram to visualise the differences in uncompressed and compressed image formats.
 If your project involves detecting colour changes between images, histograms will prove to be very useful,